the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-the-react-component.md

 ### Exercises:

 * Compare your source code against the author's [source code](https://bit.ly/490FAxX).
-  * Optional: If you are using TypeScript, check out the author's source code [here](https://bit.ly/3RhDTm8).
+  * Optional: If you are using TypeScript, check out Robin's source code [here](https://bit.ly/3RhDTm8).
 * Think about ways to display the `title` variable in your App component's returned HTML.
 In the next section, we'll put this variable to use.
 * Optional: [Leave feedback for this section](https://forms.gle/VYiZqqjzXGE11wCv6).